octocraft/sbpl/README.md

 ## Usage

-`sbpl` requires you to have a `sbpl-pkg.sh` file in the same directory as `sbpl.sh`.
+`sbpl` requires you to have a `sbpl-pkg.sh` file in the working direcotry.
 This file is used to manage your dependencies.
-You can create this file interactively by calling
+You can generate it by calling

 ```BASH
 ./sbpl.sh init